docker/docs/engine/userguide/storagedriver/imagesandcontainers.md

 > 1.10, image history data is no longer stored in a config file with each image
 > layer.
 It is now stored as a string of text in a single config file that
 > relates to the overall image.
 This can result in some image layers showing as
->  "missing" in the output of the `docker history` command.
+>  "missing" in the output of the `docker image history` command.
 This is normal
 >  behaviour and can be ignored.
 >
 > You may hear images like these referred to as *flat images*.